 Monetization Strategies for Games

-Hybrid casual games encourage player interaction and create a sense of competition or community.
-Building social connections increases engagement and motivates players to play more frequently, often turning a solo activity into a shared experience.
-This is done through features like:
+Hybrid casual games foster player interaction and foster a sense of friendly competition and community.
+When players build social connections, they tend to stay more engaged and feel motivated to play more often.
+This transformation turns what could be a solo activity into a wonderful shared experience.
+Some features that help achieve this include:

 Leaderboards